cfficaurzua/P5-SDCND/writeup_template.md

 # SVM Training

-Then I extracted the features and train the linear SVM using the following parameters, using a AWS machine to handle the amount of memory without collapsing.
+Then I extracted the features and train the linear SVM using the following parameters

 |Parameter  |value |
 |-----------|------|